 LUX BEAMLINE

-What sets LUX apart from most other laser-plasma accelerators is its advanced electron beamline, a direct result of DESY’s world-renowned expertise in accelerator technology.
-The LUX beamline offers unparalleled capabilities in beam manipulation and precision diagnostics.
-This sophisticated setup is crucial for our investigations into laser-plasma-based light sources and the development of innovative beam dynamics schemes tailored for compact synchrotron injectors.
-Moreover, the beamline’s versatility accommodates a broad range of experimental needs.
+The LUX beamline benefits from DESY’s world-renowned expertise in accelerator technology and offers unparalleled capabilities in beam manipulation and diagnostics, which is crucial for our investigations into laser-plasma-based light sources and the development of innovative beam dynamics schemes tailored for compact synchrotron injectors.

 LUX is powered by the ANGUS laser system, a titanium-sapphire laser delivering pulses up to 5-joule pulse energy at around 30 femtoseconds pulse length.
 Consistent with our rigorous approach at LUX, ANGUS is meticulously monitored across all parameters, ensuring precise control and stability.
 We have implemented several drift compensation systems, maintaining stable operating conditions over extended periods, including day-long operations.
 ANGUS's reliability and precision are key to the sustained performance of LUX.